-DJO will repair or replace all or part of the system for material or workmanship defects for 3-years from the date of sale.
-For disposable cuff purchases: DJO will repair or replace all or part of the cuffs, tube units, and battery packs for material or workmanship defects, not including normal depreciation of battery life or charge capacity, for a period of 6-months from the date of sale.
+DJO will repair or replace all or part of the system for material or workmanship defects for three years from the date of sale.
+For disposable cuff purchases: DJO will repair or replace all or part of the cuffs, tube units, and battery packs for material or workmanship defects, not including normal depreciation of battery life or charge capacity, for a period of six months from the date of sale.

 - Other DVT Pumps FOR SALE